-We can’t control the necessity of having to function as adults in civilised society.
+We can’t control the necessity of having to function as adults in a civilised society.
 What we can control is how we respond to this necessity.
-If you wake up on most Monday mornings and you’re basically a walking thundercloud, here are a few things you can do to brighten your mood and have a kick butt week.
+If you wake up on most Monday mornings and you’re basically a walking thundercloud, here are a few things you can do to brighten your mood and have a kick-butt week.
 You have to ‘do’ this week either way right?
 So you might as well try to enjoy it.

 1. Don’t get the Monday grumps

 Yeah, look.
 Mondays do suck a bit; I’ll give you that.
 The weekend is so far away, and there’s so much boring stuff to do between now and then.
 It’s not like Wednesday when the week is half over, or Friday The Best Day of The Week.
 It’s Monday.
 Like a way too enthusiastic trainer at the gym who’s all ‘Let’s work on those abs!’ and you’re like ‘Um… I was planning on reading a 2011 Vogue magazine while ambling on the treadmill.
 Please go away.’